F5CodeGuru/asm241consolidated/_build/html/_sources/module8/lab1/lab1.rst.txt

 2. From the jumphost, launch firefox, which we will use to access WebGoat.

 3. In firefox go to the right-hand side icon and select "Preferences".
-Then select Advanced and Settings under connection.

 |